 Few of us ever imagined that morning commutes would soon be a relic of the past, face masks would become a coveted possession, and employees would trade bustling offices for their own living rooms.
-But as COVID-19 continues to spread around the world, this is exactly what our reality has become.
+But as COVID-19 spread around the world, this is exactly what our reality has become.

 Now, organizations must find a way to stay agile and fast in the work from home (WFH) setting, where employees are no longer in the same physical office together.
 According to our survey Working From Home Amid COVID-19: A First Look at Emerging Team Challenges, maintaining consistent levels of speed has proven to be a primary challenge.